The Ultimate Matcha Crawl Through Manhattan's Best Shops

 Stop 3: 12 Matcha (NoHo) - 12:00 PM

 Lunchtime at Manhattan's most buzzed-about matcha destination.
 Since opening in 2024, 12 Matcha has garnered lines around the block for its Uji-sourced ceremonial matcha and Japanese-inspired menu.
-The Bond Street location features a sleek counter and small seating area where you can watch baristas prepare each drink with exacting precision.
+The Bond Street location features a sleek counter and small seating area where we can watch baristas prepare each drink with exacting precision.

-Order the Matcha Tiramisu Latte ($7.50)—a creative fusion that sounds gimmicky but delivers surprising depth, with layers of matcha, mascarpone foam, and cocoa.
+We suggest the Matcha Tiramisu Latte ($7.50)—a creative fusion that sounds gimmicky but delivers surprising depth, with layers of matcha, mascarpone foam, and cocoa.
 For lunch, the Matcha Soba with dipping sauce showcases how matcha can elevate savory dishes.
 The bright green noodles are made fresh daily and pair beautifully with the nutty dipping broth.

 Transit tip: Walk south on Lafayette to Prince St (15 minutes) or take the 6 train one stop from Astor Place to Bleecker St.